• Safety Laws in Maryland

 • Texting is banned for all drivers, regardless of age or license status.
 This includes checking and sending texts while stopped at a red light.

-Bicycle, Motorcycle, and ATV Helmets
+MD Bicycle, Motorcycle, and ATV Helmet Laws

 If you're: